chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 previous() { return this.tokens[this.current - 1]; }
 ```

-Finally, in the `atom` method, we parse the tokens representing atoms.
+Finally, in `atom`, we parse the remaining atomic expressions.

 ```js
 atom() {